Our London 2021 election objectives are shared with our overall party objectives that have been developed over the years:

 The London-Wide Assembly Member vote is counted using proportional representation giving The Women's Equality Party a good opportunity to elect a candidate into the GLA.

 How can you get involved?

-Over the course of the next few months, we are looking for volunteers to help with events, canvassing, fundraising, street stalls and much more!
+Over the course of the next few months, we are looking for volunteers to help with events, canvassing, fundraising, street stalls and much more.
 Any donations will also be used to fund each of these aspects furthering our campaign for equality in London.
-Take a look at the tab below to sign up now!
+Take a look at the below to sign up, donate or join the party now!

 Join our GLA Election volunteer team today!

 WE are proud to have 26 candidates standing in the 2021 GLA elections.
 You can help us win our first seat on the Greater London Assembly.

 If you can give just a few hours, you can make a huge difference to our campaign.

 This election is a huge opportunity for us to win a seat on the body that holds one of the most powerful politicians in the country to account - the Mayor of London.